GT-FiniteLoop/object-detection-model/README.md

 ### System Requirements
 ```
-Install instructions are for Linux and tested specifically on Ubuntu 16.04
+Install instructions are for Linux and tested specifically on Ubuntu 16.04.
+Install script is made for a computer using a 64 bit architecture in the stated enviornment.
 ```

 ### Install Instructions